Introduction

 If you haven’t implemented the ACSC’s Essential Eight, then it’s time to start paying attention.

-That’s because the Essential Eight is one of the easiest ways you can protect your organisation from a cyber attack.
-Obviously, with the sharp rise in cybercrime affecting Australian organisations, who wouldn’t want more protection?
+That’s because the Essential Eight is one of the easiest ways you can protect your organisation from adversaries.
+And with the sharp rise in cybercrime affecting Australian organisations, who wouldn’t want more protection?

-Read on to better understand the Essential Eight and how its strategies can help protect your organisation from a cyber attack.
+Read on to better understand the Essential Eight and how its strategies, including essential mitigation strategies, can help protect your organisation from a cyber attack.

 What is the Essential Eight?

-The Essential Eight is a series of mitigation strategies designed to protect Australian organisations from a range of cyber threats.
-Developed by the Australian Cyber Security Centre (ACSC) in 2017, the Essential Eight aim to protect Microsoft Windows-based internet networks.
+The Essential Eight is a series of mitigation strategies designed to protect Australian businesses from a range of cyber threats.
+Developed by the Australian Cyber Security Centre (ACSC) in 2017, the Essential Eight aim to protect Microsoft Windows-based internet networks in Australia.

 Abiding by the Essential Eight can be a worthwhile investment.
 After all, implementing the Essential Eight can often be more cost-efficient than responding to a cyber security incident after it has occurred.